 Symptoms of dyslexia

 Symptoms of dyslexia are usually noticed once children are introduced to reading.
-Most common symptoms include:
+The most common symptoms include:

 - Delayed speech development